SolaceLabs/solace-pretty-dump/README.md

 # pretty-dump for JSON and XML Solace messages
-A useful utility that emulates SdkPerf `-md` output, echoing received Solace messages to the console, but pretty-printed for JSON and XML.
+A useful utility that emulates SdkPerf `-md` output, echoing received Solace messages to the console, but pretty-printed for *JSON* and *XML*.

 ## Requirements